CodeFromAnywhere/ActionSchema/readme.md

 ![](actionschema.drawio.svg)

 ActionSchema intends to be a new standard allowing developers to create data-centric codebases.
-ActionSchema is a superset of JSON-Schema connecting meaning to how this meaning is obtained through OpenAPIs and code execution.
+ActionSchema is a superset of [JSON-Schema](https://json-schema.org) connecting meaning to how this meaning is obtained through [OpenAPIs](https://www.openapis.org/) and code execution.

+# Motivation

+- It's hard and complex to build long chains on top of unreliable functions such as LLM's and other transformer AI, if you can't see what is happening in each part of the chain.
+- It's hard to work with OpenAPIs while the potential is giant.
+- [LoB Principle](https://htmx.org/essays/locality-of-behaviour/) - keep your code where you describe your data.

 # Installation & Usage